How to sell your property in 11 easy steps

 A suitable completion date will be agreed and arranged by your solicitor and the remainder of the money from the sale will be transferred into your solicitor's account.

-Well done – your property has been sold!
+And that's it – your property has been sold!